 Physical and Occupational Therapy & Rehabilitation: Atlantic City | Bacharach

-Bacharach’s Atlantic City physical and occupational therapy center offers a complete spectrum of physical and occupational therapy services.
+Bacharach’s Atlantic City physical therapy center offers a complete spectrum of physical therapy services.
 We treat sports injuries, sprains and strains, low back pain, pulmonary rehabilitation, balance and dizziness, and all other musculoskeletal conditions.

 Bacharach Atlantic City Address and Contact Information

 Atlantic City, NJ 08401

 Thursday 8:00 a.m. – 5:00 p.m.

 Friday 8:00 a.m. – 1:30 p.m.